AryaSK98/Bike-Buyers/README.md

 *	Resized the charts.
 *	Created slicers for ‘Marital Status’, ‘Region’, ‘Education’ and 'Occupation', and connected it to all the charts.
 *	Added heading and changed the background.

+This project was done with the help of Alex Freberg by following his videos in the youtube channel 'Alex The Analyst'.